redis/redis-doc/docs/manual/cli.md

 ## Continuously run the same command

-It is possible to execute a signle command a specified number of times with a user-selected pause between executions.
+It is possible to execute a single command a specified number of times with a user-selected pause between executions.
 This is useful in different contexts - for example when we want to continuously monitor some key content or `INFO` field output, or when we want to simulate some